Opel is one of Europe’s largest automakers. In 2016, the company sold approximately 1.2 million vehicles.

-Opel is part of General Motors and is headquartered in Rüsselsheim.
-The company operates ten plants and three development and test centers in seven European countries.
-Opel/Vauxhall employs around 35,600 people in Europe, with more than 18,250 in Germany.
-Opel and Vauxhall are present in over 50 countries.
+Opel was founded by Adam Opel in Rüsselsheim, Germany in 1862 and is part of General Motors.
+Opel headquarters remain located in the brand’s hometown of Rüsselsheim.
+The automaker has ten manufacturing plants and operates three development and test centers in seven European countries; it has over 38,000 employees with more than 19,000 of those in Germany.
+Opel and its British sister brand Vauxhall are present in over 50 countries around the globe.

 Opel is committed to offering high-tech for all customers in all segments – at affordable prices.
 The company makes German engineering expertise available to a broad spectrum of the population and offers innovative features otherwise only found in the premium class – like for instance the LED matrix light IntelliLux.
 Opel is investing in growth and is conducting the largest product offensive in the company’s history.
 From 2016 to 2020, the brand will bring 29 new models to market.
 As seven of those will be introduced in 2017 alone, the year carries the motto “7 in 17”.

 In addition to the new generation of the Insignia flagship as a five-door sedan (Insignia Grand Sport), station wagon (Insignia Sports Tourer) and crossover version (Insignia Country Tourer), a revolutionary electric vehicle and true range champion, the Ampera-e, is being introduced.
 The company is also expanding its portfolio with two models in the particularly high-growth CUV segment (Crossover Utility Vehicle): the Crossland X and the Grandland X.